 The FBCK-REQ subfield in the DMG Beam Refinement element carried within the BRP frame that initiates a BRP TXSS shall be set to 10001 (binary).

-Both the BRP frame sent by the initiator to initiate the BRP TXSS and the BRP frame sent by the responder to confirm the BRP TXSS execution shall not include a TRN field.
-The initiator of the BRP TXSS sends a BRP frame with the BRP-TXSS field and the TXSS-INITIATOR field within the EDMG BRP Request element both set to one and the TXSS-PACKETS field set to indicate the number of EDMG BRP-TX packets necessary for the initiator to perform transmit training.
+To request a BRP TXSS, the initiator sends a BRP frame with the BRP-TXSS field and the TXSS-INITIATOR field within the EDMG BRP Request element both set to one and the TXSS-PACKETS field set to indicate the number of EDMG BRP-TX packets necessary for the initiator to perform transmit training.
 To confirm the BRP TXSS execution, the responder shall respond with a BRP frame MBIFS interval after the reception of the BRP frame sent by the initiator with the BRP-TXSS field within the EDMG BRP Request element set to one, the TXSS-INITIATOR field set to zero, and the TXSS-REPEAT field set to indicate the number of requested repetitions of the EDMG BRP-TX packets sent by the initiator.

-The TXSS-RESP-TRN subfield in the EDMG BRP Request element of a BRP frame that initiates the BRP TXSS shall be set to 1 when the procedure includes a Responder BRP TXSS.
-If the BRP TXSS does not include a Responder BRP TXSS, the TXSS-RESP-TRN subfield shall be set to 0.
-In the setup phase of a procedure that includes a Responder BRP TXSS, the TXSS-REPEAT field in the BRP frame sent by the initiator shall be set to indicate the number of requested repetitions of the EDMG BRP-TX packets sent by the responder.
-Also, the TXSS-PACKETS field in the BRP frame sent by the responder shall be set to indicate the number of EDMG BRP-TX packets necessary for the responder to perform transmit training.
-If the TXSS-RESP-TRN subfield in the EDMG BRP Request element of the BRP frame that initiates the BRP TXSS is set to zero, the TXSS-REPEAT field in the BRP frame sent by the initiator shall be set to zero and the TXSS-PACKETS field in the BRP frame sent by the responder shall be set to zero.
+If the procedure includes a Responder BRP TXSS, the TXSS-REPEAT field in the BRP frame sent by the initiator shall be set to indicate the number of requested repetitions of the EDMG BRP-TX packets sent by the responder, and the TXSS-PACKETS field in the BRP frame sent by the responder shall be set to indicate the number of EDMG BRP-TX packets necessary for the responder to perform transmit training.
+If the procedure does not include a Responder BRP TXSS, the TXSS-REPEAT field in the BRP frame sent by the initiator shall be set to zero and the TXSS-PACKETS field in the BRP frame sent by the responder shall be set to zero.

 The TXSS-MIMO subfield in the EDMG BRP Request element of the BRP frame that initiates the BRP TXSS shall be set to 1 when the procedure is a MIMO BRP TXSS.
 If the procedure is a SISO BRP TXSS, the TXSS-MIMO subfield shall be set to 0.
 Both initiator and responder of a BRP TXSS shall be SU-MIMO capable (as defined in 10.38.9.2.3.1) for the TXSS-MIMO subfield to be set to 1.

-The TXSS-RECIPROCAL subfield within the EDMG BRP Request element in the BRP frame sent by the initiator to start the BRP TXSS shall be set to 1 when the procedure relies on antenna pattern reciprocity and on the results of a prior BRP TXSS between the two STAs, as described in 10.38.9.5.2.
-If the BRP TXSS does not rely on reciprocity, the TXSS-RECIPROCAL subfield shall be set to 0.

 The initiator shall transmit the first EDMG BRP-TX packet MBIFS interval after the reception of the BRP frame sent by the responder confirming the BRP TXSS execution.